 Rookery Pit Plume Plotter Animation showing the levels of emissions from the stack if the Covanta Incinerator was already in operation based on wind direction and speed data.
 Video goes through the whole year of 2016.
 If you would like to see where the plume would be right now – Click Here for more.

 There is a lack of information regarding emissions from the incinerators chimney(s) and considerable concern regarding long-term health implications given the plants 40 year lifespan.

-One of the by-products of the incinerator is Ash.
+One of the by-products of the Incineration Process is Ash.
 Accounting for nearly 25% of the original mass burned.
-A proportion of this is classed as TOXIC waste which will need to be transported to a toxic waste landfill via road through Bedfordshire.
+A large proportion of this is called Incinerator Bottom Ash.
+This bottom ash could end up in Landfill – depending on the contamination levels of heavy metals etc. A smaller proportion of the Ash is the residue from the filters in the chimney.
+This ash is classed as TOXIC waste which will need to be transported to a toxic waste landfill via road through Bedfordshire.

 Covanta as an operator has a long documented history of repeatedly being fined over toxic emissions

 Planning permission granted in 2013 allows HGV movements of up to 594 a day.

 Vehicles would be arriving and departing between 7am and 11pm – 6 days a week down a village road and directly past a Sixth Form College Campus.